mmezzavilla/RFSoC_SDR_MM/README.md

 - Put the SD-card in RFSoC4x2 and power it on.
 Wait until you see the IP address information shown on the LCD.
 - Connect the RFSoC4x2 to your laptop/PC using a USB cable.
 - Open the RFSoC web interface using a web browser on [This Link](http://192.168.3.1:9090/lab/)
-- Put all the python scripts from [here](https://github.com/ali-rasteh/RFSoC_SDR/tree/main/python) in the corresponding project folder on the board. you can create a folder for your project at `/home/xilinx/jupyter_notebooks/`.
+- Put all the python scripts from [here](https://github.com/ali-rasteh/RFSoC_SDR/tree/main/python) in the corresponding project folder on the board. you can create a folder for your project at `/home/xilinx/jupyter_notebooks/YOURFOLDER/`.
+You only need to copy the `.py` scripts not all other folders in the provided link.
 - In the `backend.py` script, change `import_pynq` to True.
 Also if you're planning to use the Sivers antenna, please change `import_sivers` to True.
 - Put the clock configurations files from [this folder in the Repo](https://github.com/ali-rasteh/RFSoC_SDR/tree/main/rfsoc/rfsoc4x2_clock_configs) in this folder on RFSoC4x2: `/usr/local/share/pynq-venv/lib/python3.10/site-packages/xrfclk/`
 - Provide internet connection to the board by connecting it to a server/PC and routing the traffic or by any other methods you like.